-Kanye West: 5 takeaways from rapper's Charlamagne interview
+5 takeaways from Kanye's interview with Charlamagne

 West talked about why he Jay-Z have apparently drifted apart over the years.
 West said although they haven't seen each other recently, they do keep in touch.

 "We good.
 We're texting each other as positive energy," he said.
-"I haven't seen him but I can feel him you know."
+"I haven't seen him, but I can feel him."

-But he did admit that he was "hurt" that Jay-Z and his wife Beyoncé did not attend his 2014 wedding to Kardashian.
+He admitted that he was "hurt" that Jay-Z and his wife Beyoncé did not attend his 2014 wedding to Kardashian.

-"You know I gotta say I was hurt about them not coming to the wedding," he said.
+"You know, I gotta say I was hurt about them not coming to the wedding," he said.
 "I understand they were going through some things.
 If it's family then you know you're not going to miss a wedding.
-I'm not using this interview to put any negative thing but I have to state my truth."
+I'm not using this interview to put any negative thing [out], but I have to state my truth."